ChrisWhealy/DistributedSystemNotes/Lecture 8.md

 ![Chandy-Lamport Example Step 2](./img/L8%20Snapshot%20Ex%202.png)

-Looking at `P3`'s marker message that now arrives at `P1`, since `P1` initiated the snapshot process, this not the first marker it has seen, so `P1`:
+Looking at `P3`'s marker message that now arrives at `P1`, since `P1` initiated the snapshot process, this is not the first marker it has seen, so `P1`:

 * Stops recording incoming messages on that channel (<code>C<sub>31</sub></code>)
 * Sets that channel's final state to be the sequence of all messages received whilst recording was active - which is none - so the channel state of <code>C<sub>31</sub></code> is `{}`.

 ![Chandy-Lamport Example Step 3](./img/L8%20Snapshot%20Ex%203.png)

-Now looking at the other marker message from `P3` to `P2`.
+Now look at the other marker message from `P3` to `P2`.
 This is the first marker `P2` has seen, so it:

 * It records its own state as `S2`
 * Marks the channel on which it received the marker message (<code>C<sub>32</sub></code>) as empty